ashawkey/stable-dreamfusion/readme.md

 The original paper's project page: [_DreamFusion: Text-to-3D using 2D Diffusion_](https://dreamfusion3d.github.io/).

-Examples generated from text prompts only:
+Examples generated from text prompt 'a DSLR photo of a pineapple' viewed with the GUI in real time:

 Exported meshes viewed with MeshLab: